cryptoandcoffee/akashos/README.md

 9. Click STOP next to Provider.
 10. Click Re-Deploy Provider Button.
 11. Send at least 5 AKT to the new wallet address to start the provider.
+12. Click Download Kubeconfig and import into Lens.
+When first using Lens be sure to set the Namespace to : All or you won't see anything.

 ## Bare Metal Datacenter with IPMI/ISO Support